ns-rse/git-collaboration/episodes/git_hygiene.md

 ### `git absorb`

-Rather than having to look up what commit hashes or how many commits back you need to go to pass as an argument to `--fixup` you can instead use the [git-absorb][gitabsorb] extension that works out what commits changes to each file being fixed up need rebasing and with the `--and-rebase` flag it will automatically perform the squashing rebase.
+Rather than having to look up commit hashes or work out how many commits back you need to go to pass as an argument to `--fixup` you can instead use the [git-absorb][gitabsorb] extension that works out what commits changes to each file being fixed up need rebasing and with the `--and-rebase` flag it will automatically perform the squashing rebase.